aholmes/gitpitch_async-await-csharp/PITCHME.md

 ### Task Parallel Library (TPL)
 - Provides high-level methods to simplify using threads for parallel processing and  concurrency |
 - Introduced Task and friends (.Result(), .Wait(), et al) |
+- Introduced Task.Factory.StartNew() |
 - Stuck using (and blocking) threads |
 	- Wastes CPU cycles waiting for IO

 +++
+Task-based Asynchronous Programming (TAP)

-- .NET 4.5 added Task.Run to make life easier (defaults for Task.Factory.StartNew, and safer)
+- .NET 4.5 added Task.Run to make life easier |
-		- Task.Factory.StartNew(A, CancellationToken.None, TaskCreationOptions.DenyChildAttach, TaskScheduler.Default);
+	- Equivalent to `Task.Factory.StartNew(A, CancellationToken.None, TaskCreationOptions.DenyChildAttach, TaskScheduler.Default);`

+Who wants to remember this? |

-		- Task.Run(A);
+- Instead use Task.Run(A); |

 +++
 			- C# 5 added async/await keywords
 			- explain why Microsoft did not remove old TAP methods, and why async/await is built on top of them